Hurstville: Retail and shopping

 Hurstville has two major shopping centres, Westfield Hurstville and Hurstville Central.
 There are also a few smaller shopping centres such as Hurstville Times Plaza, East Quarter, Metro Centre, Hurstville City Centre and Union Arcade.

 Restaurants and cafes

 Hurstville has a wide variety of restaurants and cafes and is known as a major dining destination in the St George area of Sydney.
-There are a large number of Chinese (including Cantonese), Japanese and Korean restaurants and eateries.
+There are a large number of Chinese (including Cantonese), Japanese and Vietnamese restaurants and eateries.

 Other

 The administrative offices of the Georges River Council are located in the Hurstville Civic Centre in MacMahon Street.
 This street also features a number of historic buildings such as the Friendly Pharmacy, old Fire Station, Ritz Hotel and Hurstville Museum & Gallery (formerly known as the St George Regional Museum), which houses the cake decorating collection formerly held at the Australian Cakes and Sugar Art Museum.
 Hurstville City Library is located nearby on Queens Road.